alecpetrosky/photius-docker/README.md

 - **/opt/src:** incoming directory
 - **/opt/temp:** temporary directory
+- **/opt/fail:** directory where files with processing errors will be placed.
 - **/opt/dest:** final destination

 When using volumes (-v flags) permissions issues can arise between the host OS and the container.
 You can avoid this issue by specifying the user `PUID` and group `PGID` value.
 For example, `-e PUID=1000 -e PGID=1000`.
 Default values for `PUID` and `PGID` are `1000`, if no environment variables are provided.